Weismann9/FlappyDitch/README.md

 A silly project which implements a flappy game.

 ### Project structure
+*Note that project is written on PHP 7.2, older versions may not work properly.*\
+*JS scripts are written on ES6*
 - / — web-pages
 - /assets — project assets
 - /vendors — javaScript libraries